 Watch our researchers discuss their work in Clinical & Translational Research.

-The Master of Science in Clinical & Translational Research - Principal Investigator track (MSCTR-PI) is designed to provide clinical professionals (physicians, nurses and other terminal degree clinical professionals) with the necessary preparation
+The Master of Science in Clinical & Translational Research - Principal Investigator track (MSCTR-PI) is designed to provide clinical professionals (physicians, nurses, and other terminal degree clinical professionals) with the necessary preparation

 The program emphasizes specific training in clinical epidemiology/clinical effectiveness, molecular epidemiology, clinical trials, and translational research that will enable clinicians to translate scientific advances into applications for improved clinical

-The MSCTR-PI program is a 30 credit hour program designed to be completed in 2 years, on a part-time basis to allow trainees to meet clinical duties and other responsibilities while enrolled in classes.
+The MSCTR-PI program is a 30-credit hour program designed to be completed in 2 years, on a part-time basis to allow trainees to meet clinical duties and other responsibilities while enrolled in classes.

 Successful graduates of the program will leave with the epidemiological and statistical knowledge to conduct independent and collaborative clinical studies in their special areas of practice and interest.
 It is anticipated that most graduates of the program

 To earn the MSCTR-PI, trainees must complete:

 Trainees may begin the MSCTR-PI, MSCTR-CRP, or Graduate Certificate programs in the Summer or the Fall.
 Most trainees begin the program by enrolling in the Summer Session, which runs from June through the first week of August.
 All courses are offered online.

 Details on institutional tuition remission/reimbursement policies are available here: CCTST: Research Education, Training and Career Development